3dot/docker/README.md

                 php-fpm.log // php-fpm log file
             /secure
                 filename.ext // private files such as passwords or keys

+- **Sails.js**

+	The Sails.js framework uses a very simple structure for deploying the app on /data.

+		/data
+			/app
+				Here goes the sails.js project

 **Instructions**
 Instructions will be here when I get around to writing them!